The NSW Govt. has introduced a policy to help families by:

 Is established in conjunction with a house and is either within the house, or attached to the house, or separate from the house and is on the same lot of land as the principal house and is not on a separate lot, in a strata plan or in a community title scheme.

-Granny flats are now permitted in all residential zones across the State, subject to meeting the following requirements:
+Granny flats are now permitted in all residential zones across NSW, subject to meeting the following requirements:

 - There is only one house and one granny flat on the lot